Russia claims capture of pivotal city in eastern Ukraine

 Associated Press

-KYIV, Ukraine (AP) — Russia’s defense minister said Russian forces took control Sunday of the last major Ukrainian-held city in Ukraine’s Luhansk province, bringing Moscow closer to its stated goal of seizing all of Ukraine’s Donbas region.
+KYIV, Ukraine (AP) — Russia claimed control Sunday of the last major Ukrainian-held city in one of two eastern provinces that have been the focus of Moscow’s grinding war.

+A Ukrainian official, however, denied Moscow’s control was complete.
+If confirmed, Russia’s claim that it seized the last stronghold of resistance in Luhansk province would bring its forces one step closer to achieving one of President Vladimir Putin’s major goals, capturing the entire Donbas, where a pivotal battle of the war is unfolding.

-Defense Minister Sergei Shoigu told President Vladimir Putin that Russia’s troops together with members of a local separatist militia “have established full control over the city of Lysychansk,” a ministry statement said.
+Defense Minister Sergei Shoigu told Putin that Russia’s troops, together with members of a local separatist militia, “have established full control over the city of Lysychansk,” according to a ministry statement published Sunday.

-Taking Lysychansk constitutes “the liberation of the Luhansk People’s Republic,” one of two separatist regions in Ukraine that Russia recognizes as sovereign, the statement said.
+As is typical with such descriptions, the Russian statement said the seizure of the city marked “the liberation of the Luhansk People’s Republic,” one of two Ukrainian provinces that have declared their independence and are recognized by Moscow.

+The BBC quoted a Ukrainian military spokesman as denying Lysychansk was under full Russian control.
+Yuriy Sak told the BBC that it will “not be game over” for the Donbas region even if Russia captures all of Luhansk.

+“For Ukrainians, the value of human life is a top priority, so sometimes we may retreat from certain areas so that we can retake them in the future,” Sak added.
-Ukrainian fighters spent weeks trying to defend Lysychansk and to keep it from falling to Russia, as neighboring Sievierodonetsk did a week ago.
-A presidential adviser predicted late Saturday that the city’s fate could be determined within days.

-Earlier Sunday, Luhansk’s governor said Russian forces were strengthening their positions in a grueling fight to capture the last stronghold of resistance in the province.
+Oleksiy Arestovych, an adviser to the Ukrainian president, had predicted late Saturday that Lysychansk’s fate could be determined within days.
+Earlier Sunday, Luhansk’s governor said Russian forces had strengthened their positions.

 “The occupiers threw all their forces on Lysychansk.
-They attacked the city with incomprehensibly cruel tactics,” Luhansk governor Serhiy Haidai said on the Telegram messaging app.
+They attacked the city with incomprehensibly cruel tactics,” Gov. Serhiy Haidai said on the Telegram messaging app.
 “They suffer significant losses, but stubbornly advance.
 They are gaining a foothold in the city.”

-A river separates Lysychansk from Sievierodonetsk.
-Oleksiy Arestovych, an adviser to the Ukrainian president, said during an online interview late Saturday that Russian forces had managed for the first time to cross the river from the north, creating a “threatening” situation.

-Arestovych said they had not reached the center of the city but that the course of the fighting indicated the battle for Lysychansk would be decided by Monday.
+Ukrainian fighters spent weeks trying to keep Lysychansk from falling to Russia, as neighboring Sievierodonetsk did a week ago in bloody battles that devastated both cities.
+The capture of Lysychansk would give the Russians a stronger base to intensify attacks on the second province in the Donbas, Donetsk.

+Since pulling back from northern Ukraine and the capital, Kyiv, after setbacks early in the war, Russia has focused its offensive on the Donbas, a region of mines and factories where Moscow-backed separatists have been fighting Ukrainian forces since 2014.

-The governor of the Belgorod region in western Russia said four people were killed Sunday by fragments of an intercepted Ukrainian missile.
-The Russian Defense Ministry said two Ukrainian drones were shot down over the city of Kursk.
+Attacks were also reported inside Russia, in a revival of sporadic apparent Ukrainian strikes across the border.
+The governor of the Belgorod region in Western Russia said fragments of an intercepted Ukrainian missile killed four people Sunday.
+In the Russian city of Kursk, two Ukrainian drones were shot down, according to the Russian Defense Ministry.

 Kursk regional governor Roman Starovoit said the town of Tetkino, on the Ukraine border, came under mortar fire.